-A RAID 10 array can only store half the total disk capacity in data.
-The other half of the capacity is taken up by the mirror.
-If a RAID 6 array contains the minimum number of disks (four), then it can only hold half the total disk capacity in data, as well.
+A RAID 10 array can only store half of its total disk capacity in data, as the other half is used by the mirror.
+If a RAID 6 array contains the minimum number of disks -- four -- then it can only hold half the total disk capacity in data, as well, because RAID 6 reserves the capacity amount of two drives to hold parity.
 The difference comes as you add disks.
-A RAID 10 array still dedicates half its capacity to protection.
-But the percentage of usable capacity increases as you add disks to a RAID 6 array.
-If you double the number of disks from four to eight, parity only consumes 25% of the disk capacity and it keeps going down as you add more disks.

-RAID 6 is more compute-intensive.
+RAID 6 is more compute-intensive

-Because RAID 6 uses a double parity scheme, it can protect against the failure of two disks.
-RAID 10 may or may not be able to protect against two disk failures, depending on where they occur.
+Because RAID 6 uses a double parity scheme, it can protect against the simultaneous failure of two disks.
+RAID 10 may or may not be able to protect against two disk failures depending on where they occur.

-RAID 10 is faster to rebuild.
+RAID 10 is faster to rebuild

-RAID 10 doesn't require special hardware.
+RAID 10 doesn't require special hardware

 Most controllers support RAID 10 with good performance.
 If you are going to use RAID 6, it is important to use a controller specifically designed to support it.
 RAID 6 essentially doubles the parity calculations for every write.

 There's no technical reason why you can't use RAID 6 with SCSI drives, but there's not much incentive to do so.
 SCSI drives are generally smaller than SATA drives and they are considered to be more reliable.